BernhardAngerer/gpx-stats-helper/README.md

 # GPX Stats Helper Library

-A Java library for reading, writing, and analyzing statistics from GPX 1.1 files using the official [TopoGrafix XSD schema](https://www.topografix.com/gpx.asp).
+A Java library for reading, writing, manipulating, and analyzing statistics from GPX 1.1 files using the official [TopoGrafix XSD schema](https://www.topografix.com/gpx.asp).

 This library calculates: